 Shift + TAB keys, check if the current active element is the first tabbable element in the modal, if so then update the focusable element to be the last tabbable element in the modal.

 The focus is now maintained inside the modal when using the keyboard to navigate inside the modal.
-With above implementation, the modal dialog becomes accessible to your users.
+With the above implementation, the modal dialog becomes accessible to your users.

 The code for this tutorial is found here: https://github.com/khwilo/accessible-modal-dialog.